 - school level (early childhood, elementary, middle school, high school).

 In almost all cases, however, the prospective student should begin by taking and passing the Test of Academic Proficiency (formerly known as the Illinois Test of Basic Skills).
 However, a change was introduced July 1, 2012 (and updated in October 1, 2014) that allows the use of ACT and SAT test scores in place of the TAP test scores.
 For specifics about the scores needed, about how recent those scores must be, and about options for retaking the exams, please visit the Educator licensure testing page on the Illinois State Board of Education website.

 Illinois State University’s BA in Elementary Education with a bilingual endorsement.
 Please note that this is a grant-funded program with a specific target audience and it has already filled all of its slots.
-However, you can learn more about the Transitioning Paraprofessionals into Teachers of English Learners (TPTEL) program at their information sessions.
+However, you can learn more about the Transitioning Paraprofessionals into Teachers of English Learners (TPTEL) program by calling Sabah Hassan at (847) 665-4113.

-Southern Illinois University Carbondale’s BS in Elementary Education for elementary or middle school level (with an 03 certification).
+Southern Illinois University Carbondale’s BS in Elementary Education for Grades 1 - 6 licensure.